SMILE at a Glance

 Recently, the spectrum of laser vision correction procedure options expanded with the U.S. Food and Drug Administration approving small incision lenticule extraction, also known as SMILE eye surgery.
 SMILE is a laser vision correction option recommended to patients with nearsightedness and astigmatism.
 For those patients who are not good candidates for LASIK, SMILE may be an option.

-While SMILE is a relative newcomer here in the U.S., it was approved in 2016, the procedure has been available in other countries for more than 10 years, and more than 4 million procedures have been performed worldwide.
+While SMILE is a relative newcomer here in the U.S., it was approved in 2016, the procedure has been available in other countries for more than 10 years, and 5 million procedures have been performed worldwide.
 To date, more than 600 clinical studies have been conducted to determine it is a safe and effective vision correction option for those who are good candidates.

 SMILE eye surgery is performed using advanced laser vision correction technology, the femtosecond laser.
 The procedure is minimally invasive with a small – less than 6 mm – incision in the surface of the eye needed to perform the vision correction.